Digital Communications

 E-Learning Platform Moodle

 The e-learning platform Moodle (lecturelab) will be used for further lecture & lab announcements and the distribution of the tutorial sheets.
-The registration for the lab course is already open!
+The registration for the lab course is open now!

 Organization